-Customer service refers to whatever else a business can offer to its customers, in addition to the core product, in order to enhance the level of satisfaction of the customer or recipient.
+Customer service refers to whatever else a business can offer to its customers, in addition to the core product, to enhance the level of satisfaction of the customer or recipient.
 It means all features, acts, and information that augment the customer’s ability to realize the potential value of a core product or service.
 A core service or product is one that is offered for sale in its own right and not as an extra or accompaniment of some other product or service.

 Customer service can be offered at any point in time depending on the scenarios.
 It may occur before, during or after the sales transaction.